-‘General Hospital’ Spoilers: New Lawyer Cast On GH – Ava On Trial For Med Swap?
+‘General Hospital’ Spoilers: New Lawyer Cast On ‘GH’-Ava On Trial For Med Swap?

 — Chelsea Wilson (@chelseawels) November 19, 2016

-Scotty Caught Red Handed?
+Scotty Caught Red-Handed?

 General Hospital spoilers for Monday, March 27 reveal Scotty has a plan but it backfires and this likely means he won’t be able to get the pill bottle away from Lucy.
 To make thing worse, other General Hospital spoilers tease he’ll get caught with his hand in the cookie jar and that will rile up Lucy to take action against Ava.